Avvvvvvie/beavergang-mc/README.md

 You can also craft decks and piles with paper and light blue / red dye.

-Because I still cant manage to make a fricking tick.json to work, run `function gang:turn/detect` on repeat.
+Because I still can't manage to make a fricking tick.json to work, run `function gang:turn/detect` on repeat.

 ## Mechanics:
 A deck is where you take cards, a pile is where you can place multiple cards.
 Single cards can be placed anywhere, but only stacked on pile items.
-Every deck and pile has its own unique id and the content is globally saved in a storage.

 - Place card on pile/floor, take from deck: right click.
 - Shuffle a deck: Sneak + right click it as often as you want.